chiragk2/Flight-Fare-Prediction---ML/README.md

 ## Project Overview

-This project predicts flight ticket prices using Machine Learning techniques.
+This project focuses on predicting flight ticket prices using Machine Learning techniques.

-The objective is to build a regression model that can estimate flight fares based on different features like Airline, Source, Destination, Duration, Stops, and Journey details.
+The objective is to build a regression model that can estimate flight fares based on various factors such as Airline, Source, Destination, Duration, Journey details, and Number of Stops.

-## Business Problem

-Flight prices vary depending on multiple factors such as airline, route, duration, and number of stops.

-This project helps estimate flight prices using historical flight booking data.

 ---

+# Business Problem

+Flight ticket prices depend on multiple factors and change frequently.

+This project helps in understanding the key factors affecting flight prices and predicts the expected fare using historical flight data.

+---

-## Dataset
+# Dataset

-Dataset contains flight details including:
+The dataset contains flight booking information with features:

 - Airline
 - Source